XiaoxiangGuanGFZ/xHM/documents/snow_process.md

 3 h and 50–100 km2, respectively) [Lundquist and
 Dettinger, 2005].

+During melting, $Q_m$ is negative, removing mass from the ice phase and increasing the liquid phase.
+Water is removed from snowpack when the liquid phase exceeds the current liquid water storage of the snowpack, taken as $0.06W$ (Wigmosta et al., 1994)

 ## Snowpack densification
 Following a similar approach to Anderson [1976],